-- For making Instant Ragi Dosa, we need a very thin dosa batter just like that of Rawa Dosa.
+- For making Ragi Dosa, we need a very thin dosa batter just like that of Rawa Dosa.

-- And the second important thing is that you do not have to spread it like normal dosa.
+- And the second important thing is that you do not have to spread the batter like normal dosa.
 Instead, you put it on the griddle through a ladle.
 The ladle should not touch the griddle.
 Just keep on pouring the batter making a round shape.
 Fill the spaces in between by pouring more of the batter.

 - When you pour the batter, it should get porous.
-If not then this means the batter is thick and you need to add little more water.
+If not then this means the batter is thick and you need to add a little more water.
 But add it little by little only.